robertpiira/ingrid/README.markdown

 It's up to you to see what breakpoints make sense in your project.
 The breakpoints that are included with Ingrid can (and probably should) be modified so that they match your content.

-*= To be correct, there are three breakpoints in total, for, "The absence of support for @media queries is in fact the first @media query." —[Bryan Rieger](http://www.slideshare.net/bryanrieger/rethinking-the-mobile-web-by-yiibu)
+*= To be correct, there are three breakpoints in total, for "The absence of support for @media queries is in fact the first @media query." —[Bryan Rieger](http://www.slideshare.net/bryanrieger/rethinking-the-mobile-web-by-yiibu)

 Browser support
 ---------------